jim3/IoT-Event-Streamer/README.md

 The project is divided into parts: the C++ firmware for the Photon 2 microcontroller, the MicroPython firmware for the ESP32, two different Node.js servers (local/live) and a simple HTML page with JavaScript to display the sensor data.

-`Server #1` is ran locally, on your LAN.
+`Server #1` is ran locally.
 It's a Node/Express server and takes `POST` requests from the _microcontrollers_, processes the sensor data and then makes another POST request to `Server #2` located on an HTTPS encrypted webserver.

 `Server #2` has two endpoints, `/sensors` and `/accelerometer`, where it recieves the sensor data.
 The server code also has a route with an `/events` endpoint that listens for sensor data and pushes it to the client via `SSE` where it's displayed.

-Because the project is in its infancy, I have purposely slowed down the data stream to make it easier to see the data \*(see demo).
-I plan to change it to real-time once the project has matured a bit.
-But honestly, that isn't the focus of the project.
-The focus is really the entire process here.
-That is, what do you do if you have an IoT device that doesn't support `HTTPS` or have an `HTTPS` client library?
-How to get your sensor data "out" of your local area network and _into_ the internet so it can use `HTTPS`. *And* also do this without relying on a cloud provider or any other 3rd party softwware.
-No way would you want to send your sensor data out via `HTTP`, that's insecure.
-That's when I discovered (took me way longer than it should have! 🙃) how powerful the standard HTTP methods (GET, POST) and a API really are in this case.
-I am sure there is more than one way to do this (even a better way) but this proved to be the most rock solid and _secure_ way of doing it after trying several different methods.
-Lastly, why didn't I just use the C++ code for my microcontroller to make a direct call to the live server instead and skip the local server?
-In my opinion, the local Express.js server code could add an extra layer of security by providing validation, additional data processing and *error checking* that the C++ library probably did _not_ have seeing as it was no longer maintained, which is common.
-For example, the Axios HTTP client library takes care of a lot of error handling and has features like `Interceptors` that I was unaware of at the time and no doubt more the server more robust because of it.

-In ways, this project is a summary of everything I have learned over the last 1-2 years (client, server and microcontroller programming all in one).
-This project has almost everything I'd like to learn _more_ about so I plan to improve it while I learn...there's still _lots_ to learn, improve, add...

 ---